 Fibre Economy is a social enterprise working towards a world without textile waste.
 The organisation established a workwear recycling program that provides donation systems at remote mine sites across Western Australia along with community workshops addressing textile waste through education and awareness.

-Curtin fashion design alumni Molly Ryan and Claudi Janse Van Rensburg and co-founder Shannon Itzein have trialled their system for the past two years, collecting more than 700kg worth of mining uniforms.
+Curtin fashion design alumni Molly Ryan and Claudi Janse Van Rensburg and co-founder Shannon Itzein partnered with Good Sammy to save used and unwanted high vis workwear from landfill, collecting more than 700kg worth of mining uniforms.

 Hyprfire